 - Repeatedly trespassing on someone else’s property with criminal intent

-It’s worth remembering that the judge can’t convict you of PC 646.9 violation if the activity you were engaged in is constitutionally protected.
-For instance, you’re innocent of PC 646.9 violation if you were participating in a gathering, legally protesting, or exercising free speech.
+It is worth remembering that the judge can’t convict you of PC 646.9 violation if the activity you were engaged in is constitutionally protected.
+For instance, you are innocent of a PC 646.9 violation if you were participating in a gathering, legally protesting, or exercising free speech.

 The Legal Meaning of the Elements of the Crime